multisynq/m4u-tutorials/docs/build_assistant/assistant_steps.md

 ---

-The following sections detail each step in the Croquet Build Assistant, explaining their purpose, potential issues, and how to resolve them.
+The following sections detail each step in the `Build Assistant Window`, explaining their purpose, potential issues, and how to resolve them.

 ## API Key